| Dehumidifier not turn on | 1. Power supply unplugged | 1. Ensure the power supply is plugged in securely. |

 | 5.
 Full water tank | 5.
 Empty the water tank and ensure it is correctly positioned. |

-Dehumidifier not collecting water | 1.
+| Dehumidifier not collect water | 1.
 Low room humidity | 1.
 Verify room humidity is above the dehumidifier’s operating level. |

 | 2.
 Dirty or clogged air filter | 2.
 Clean or replace the air filter. |